motion/orbit/notes/next.md

 # smaller visual bugs

+- if you have a search entered and hit "settings" it breaks
 - hover effects on home button odd / stay around after hide/show
 - hovering terms on homescreen -- remove for now
 - selected state of searchBar in peek should glow and help bring focus there